 The PLSA’s membership model needs to keep pace with change.
 Doing nothing would leave us with fewer members and less income, and we wouldn’t be able to provide the high-quality services our members expect.

-- Increase the maximum subscription for Fund Members (pension schemes), aligning it with the maximum for Business Members.
+- An increase in the maximum subscription for Fund Members (pension schemes) to £18,743.

-- Create a new membership category for Master Trusts, with the subscription based on AUM.
+- A new membership category for Master Trusts, with the subscription based on AUM.
 Master Trust Members will receive the same member benefits as Fund Members and will be added to the PLSA’s Master Trust Reference Group.

 - Changes in fees will be phased over three years from 2022 to 2024.

-The proposals, and our thoughts behind them, can be read in full in the PLSA Membership Subscriptions Consultation 2021.
-This is a formal consultation on our subscription Rules, which we’re required to publish under our Articles of Association.
+The final rules, and our thoughts behind them, can be read in full in the Subscriptions Review - Report on Consultation.

-If you have any questions or require further information about the consulation please email James Walsh, Head of Membership Engagement: [email protected]
+If you have any questions or require further information about membership subscriptions email James Walsh, Head of Membership Engagement: [email protected]